 It is good to open many files holding different data types, mp3, documents, pictures, and videos.
-Check in both large and small-sized files.
+Check-in both large and small-sized files.
 Just compare them with existing libraries and directories.
 Determine the possibility of the recovery process and verify the backup facilities.
 Ensure that corrective actions are filed and check the understanding of backup facilities.
 Then provide mandatory training to the concerned team.
-Demonstrate to the team about the ability of the company to restore and recover from critical failures.
+Demonstrate to the team the ability of the company to restore and recover from critical failures.
 Execute the recovery plan at regular intervals

 Examples of Recovery Testing

-Few examples of recovery testing are carried out as below,
+A few examples of recovery testing are carried out as below,

 When an application is fetching data from the network, remove the connecting cable, then after some time, plug in the cable back and check whether the application is getting the data from the same point at when the connection is lost.

 Restart the system when an internet browser has multiple tabs open and ensure whether the browser able to recover all of them or not

 If there are multiple failures across a process, recovery testing should be done in a structured manner according to priority and service level agreements from one unit to another.

 Before recovery testing, backup data should be retrieved and kept in a secure folder which is done to ensure that regular operations can be carried out even after a disaster.

 The major life cycle of the recovery process falls into five steps,